Zack Gómez

 Zack Gómez (born 14 March 1995) is a Spanish actor and singer, known for his roles as Alex Castro in Bajo la rosa and Cristian in Heridas.

 Biography

 Zack Gómez came out as a trans man at the age of 13, when he decided to tell his parents.
 It was not until several years later that he decided to publicly express his identify.

 Career

 In 2020, Zack Gómez rose to fame after starring in the theatrical work Transformación, directed by Paloma Pedrero, and took place in the Theatre of Maria Guerrero.
-In 2021 he released the single "Villain Boy", a rap song that sought to visualize the realitis of trans people through music.
+In 2021 he released the single "Villain Boy", a rap song that sought to visualize the realities of trans people through music.
 That same year, he starred in the horror short film Hotel Malángel.

 In 2022 he formed part of the main cast of the Atresmedia show Heridas, playing the role of Cristian.
 That same year, he started to work on the filming of the dramatic short film Transición, by David Velduque, being part of the cast.

+In 2026 he played the main character the film 9 Moons (9 lunas) about a transgender man who becomes pregnant.'